hrialan/dataform-prune/README.md

            "--autoApprove", "true"]
 ```

-Be careful with the `--autoApprove` flag.
-If you set it to `true`, the tool will delete the tables/views without asking for confirmation.
+⚠️ Caution: With the `--autoApprove` flag set to true, the tool will delete the tables/views without asking for confirmation.

-The best practice in production is to firstly set deleteUnmanagedBqTables to false when creating a PR and then set it to true when merging the PR to your default branch.
-This can easily be done in your CI/CD configuration file.
+To follow best practices in production, initially set `deleteUnmanagedBqTables` to false when creating a PR, and set it to true when merging the PR to your default branch.
+This can easily be configured in your CI/CD file.

 ## Contributing
 We welcome contributions!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.